 Sparks Street is also home to Lord Stanley’s Gift Monument.
 Unveiled in 2017, It commemorates the donation of the Stanley Cup ice hockey championship trophy by Canada’s Governor-General the Lord Stanley of Preston in 1893.

-I have saved my favourite for last!!!!
-The Rideau mural boxes began as an attempt to reduce the maintenance costs associated with vandalism of Downtown Rideau’s electrical boxes.
+I have saved my favourite for last.
+The Rideau mural boxes began as an attempt to reduce the maintenance costs associated with the vandalism of Downtown Rideau’s electrical boxes.
 Wraps were created featuring women dressed in the 1950s fashions from Mandigo’s Auntie Mame series.

-- the 20 Most Instagrammable Places to Visit in Philadelphia
+⇒ 20 Instagrammable Places to Visit in Philadelphia

-- the 10 Most Instagram worth Baltimore Attractions
+⇒ 10 Instagram worthy Baltimore Attractions [separator type=”thick”]

 How to get to Ottawa & Get Around